FactSet Mergerstat/BVR Control Premium Study Frequently Asked Questions (FAQs)

 An alternative theory used by appraisers and other professionals, was that the control premiums that were observed in the public markets tended to be paid by strategic buyers, or buyers that had the ability to derive synergies from combinations or had other, specific, strategic intent.

-There is another large category of buyers of companies, the financial buyer.
+There is another large category of acquirers of companies, the financial buyer.
 Financial buyers may not have the ability to derive synergies from an acquisition, but they can seek financial returns from their investments.

 Q: How does a practitioner know when to apply a control premium or a minority discount?